 Next in Line – Portugal and Latvia

 The next two competitors.
-Both hit the €1 billion mark in 2014, with Portugal pulling ahead in maintaining the attractiveness of its program.
+Both hit the €1 billion mark in 2014, with the Portugal Golden Visa pulling ahead in maintaining the attractiveness of its program.

 The Latvian program had a good past year too.
 So far, the program has raised over €1.5 billion, most having come post 2016, turning it into a fast evolving program.